 Teach contentment.
 Becoming an adult these days means coming to terms with a whole load of wants, ambitions and anxieties.
 Giving your teenage son or daughter some sense of contentment will help them save, and also help with their wellbeing.

 Talk about saving in the olden days.
 Most teenagers have some historical knowledge and should be able to discuss how saving incentives has changed over time.
-Maybe talk to them about why setting a bit of cash aside was vitally important in, say, the Great Depression, or when their parents or grandparents were young.
-Yip Harburg, the songwriter behind Brother, Can You Spare a Dime and Over The Rainbow, ended up around $60,000 in debt, after his electrical appliance business failed following the Wall Street Crash of 1929.
+Maybe talk to them about why setting a bit of cash aside was vitally important in, say, the earlier half of the 20th century, or back in Dickensian Britain, or when their parents or grandparents were young.
+Running out of money had serious consequences back then.
+Charles Dickens was sent to work in a boot-blacking factory at the age of twelve, after his father fell into serious debt.

 If they run out of money, you can play banker, and loan them a little, while charging a little interest.
 This might hurt them a little in the short run, but also teach them the value of saving.